Can You Fix Your Lisp As An Adult?

 Adult lisps rarely impact intelligibility.

-For this reason if you want to fix your lisp, it is very good to consider why it matters for you.
+All of this means that, if you want to fix your lisp, it’s important to consider why it matters for you.

 You may find that your lisp has no bearing on your social life or work commitments.